HITS-AIN/AINJuliaRegistry/README.md

 registry add https://github.com/HITS-AIN/AINJuliaRegistry
 ```

-If used with a fresh installation of Julia, you may need to use the following line (see issue [here](https://forum.mimiframework.org/t/error-installing-mimi-under-v1-3-1/109/4)):
+If used with a fresh installation of Julia, you may need to use the following line (see issue [here](https://forum.mimiframework.org/t/error-installing-mimi-under-v1-3-1/109/4), though this seems to have affected only early Julia versions):

 ```
 registry add https://github.com/JuliaRegistries/General